idameitil/sdpl-utilizing-gts/README.md

 `python src/ssn-clustering/cluster/get-clusters.py [timestamp] [expansion-threshold] [ssn-threshold] eca-pol`

 ## RodA

+Family X571 was created by Bernard directly in CAZy.

 ### Make alignment from CAZy family
 A fasta file of family X571 (RodA) was downloaded with "Fetch fasta" (Fields ticked: "Public Sequences", "Add Frags,Splicing" and "Add (0-0) Sequences").
 It is located in `data/roda/cazyX571.fa`.